konstantink36/Udacity-Cpp-OpenStreetMap/README.md

 - A* search is executed on the two points
 - The path is returned and plotted used IO2D library

-See image below for an exmaple path plotted between two points.
+Image below shows path plotted between two points after performing A* search algorithm.

 <img src="map.png" width="600" height="450" />